zkorum/.github/profile/README.md

 ## How does Privency.tech solves this problem?

 Privency.tech is NOT bound to a specific blockchain or token.
 In fact unless strictly necessary for technical reasons, Privency.tech will not use blockchain technology.
-It will probably be necessary for the "transparency" aspect of the project, as well as to support blockchain-specific did:method, but these features will be optional.
+It will probably be necessary for the "transparency" aspect of the project, to support voting, as well as to support blockchain-specific did:method, but these features will be optional.

 Privency.tech can be very useful for off-chain & on-chain applications alike.